mhpro15/comp308-assignment5/README.md

 - Web scraping to directly fetch articles from URLs
 - Support for additional article formats
 - Customizable summary length and focus areas
-- Integration with a web interface for easier interaction
+- Enhanced UI with additional features like summary history
+- User authentication for saving summaries